carlomilanesi/measures-rs/docs/Tutorial.md

  ⎣ 0.34202012  0.9396926  -0.5031181 ⎦
 ```

-Here you can see that affine matrices are 2x3 matrices of numbers, and they have a unit of measurement.
+Here you can see that affine transformations are 2x3 matrices of numbers, and they have a unit of measurement.

 The matrix in yards differs from the one in metres only for its third column.
 When this matrix is converted to metres, it becomes equal to the first matrix, with small rounding errors.